HHC 101 – The How, the Why & the Wherefores

 It is unknown whether or not HHC will show up on drug tests.
 However, since HHC is not a well-studied compound and it’s not widely used or commercially available, there is a lack of information available on its detection in drug tests.

-Drug tests have different levels of sensitivity and some cannot detect all compounds — including HHC.
+Drug tests have different levels of sensitivity and some cannot detect all compounds — including Hexahydrocannabinol.
 It is advisable to speak with the drug test administrator to gain more information on what substances are tested for and how the lab detects them.

 Can you vape HHC?